 To make the chocolate pancakes

 The pancakes are made by substituting some of the flour with cocoa powder.
 Overall the dessert is nicely sweet so I have not added any sugar to the pancakes themselves but instead have lightly sweetened the cream.
-But you could add 1 tbsp caster sugar to the mix if you prefer.
+But you could add 1 tablespoon caster sugar to the mix if you prefer.

 The pancakes are made in the same way as the standard mix, just sift the flour and cocoa powder together as this will help to avoid any lumps.